apple/swift-nio/Sources/NIOCore/Docs.docc/loops-futures-concurrency.md

     before using these types.

 From NIO 2.77.0, a new type was introduced to make this common problem easier.
-This type is ``EventLoop/Isolated``.
+This type is ``NIOIsolatedEventLoop``.
 This isolated view type can only be constructed from an existing ``EventLoop``, and it can only be constructed on the ``EventLoop`` that is being wrapped.
 Because this type is not `Sendable`, we can be confident that this value never escapes the isolation domain in which it was created, which must be the same isolation domain where the